Azure-Samples/active-directory-verifiable-credentials-node/README.md

 Microsoft provides a simple to use REST API to issue and verify verifiable credentials.
 You can use the programming language you prefer to the REST API.
-Instead of needing to understand the different protocols and encryption algoritms for Verifiable Credentials and DIDs you only need to understand how to format a JSON structure as parameter for the VC Request API.
+Instead of needing to understand the different protocols and encryption algorithms for Verifiable Credentials and DIDs you only need to understand how to format a JSON structure as parameter for the VC Request API.

 ![API Overview](ReadmeFiles/SampleArchitectureOverview.svg)